Andrea Darvi: Education

-She holds three academic degrees: B.A. in English, University of California, Berkeley; MA in Journalism, University of Southern California; and MSW (Master of Social Work), University of California, Los Angeles (UCLA).
+She holds three academic degrees: B.A. in English, University of California, Berkeley; MA in journalism, University of Southern California; and MSW (Master of Social Work), University of California, Los Angeles (UCLA).

 Family

 In 1979 she married veteran journalist Tom Plate, who later became a professor at UCLA and at Loyola Marymount University).
-Tom Plate died in May of 2023, after 43 years of marriage.
+Tom Plate died in May 2023, after 43 years of marriage.
 They have one child and two grandchildren.

 Post-acting career/published works

 Darvi, a licensed clinical social worker (LCSW) in California, worked for the Department of Veterans Affairs for nearly 15 years (2003–2017).

 She is a published author: In 2019, she authored the internationally published Madness: In the Trenches of America's Troubled Department of Veterans Affairs (Marshall Cavendish Intl.)

-She currently teaches in the Sociology Department of Loyola Marymount University and was for four years a Board Member of US Vets Initiative, America's largest nonprofit serving homeless veterans.
+She currently teaches in the Sociology Department of Loyola Marymount University and was for four years a board member of US Vets Initiative, America's largest nonprofit serving homeless veterans.